WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 - **Resource bottlenecks** (no dedicated anonymisation support despite 2–3 hour burden)
 - **Publication voids** (inconsistent compliance, no enforcement mechanism)
 - **Discovery barriers** (poor searchability, no subject indexing, inadequate metadata)

+  **Fragmented publication requests:** Even after obtaining a transcript via EX107, users must file a separate C2 (or equivalent) for permission if not requested at the hearing—requiring payment (£258 fee) and often a full hearing to argue the case if any party objects, creating unnecessary procedural hurdles that could be streamlined if flagged earlier.

 **The compounding effect.** Even when a judgment successfully navigates all barriers—judge chooses to publish, parties consent or objections are overcome, anonymisation is completed, judgment is uploaded—if it's published on BAILII without adequate metadata, arrives months after the hearing, or sits in isolation because similar cases weren't published due to inconsistent judicial practice, the result is **selective transparency**.
 Enough openness exists to claim compliance with the 2014 guidance, but insufficient volume, quality, and accessibility to enable the systemic learning the guidance intended [2014 Judicial Guidance; TIG Reports 2023–2025].
 The "serious cases" presumption exacerbates this by prioritizing dramatic harms (e.g., child death) over routine disputes, logically failing to capture prevalence patterns for policy reform.